 Other Utility Payments

-If a type of utility payment hasn’t yet been mentioned, it could still work with Experian Boost.
+If a payment to another type of utility company hasn’t yet been mentioned, it could still work with Experian Boost.
 You can confirm if a particular service provider is eligible when you enroll.

 Streaming Service Payments